-“In the present case, I would say that the Patentee achieved lowering of crystal growth of the active during the micronization process and such reduced particle size is effective to penetrate the lungs.
+“In the present case, I would say that the Patentee achieved lowering of crystal growth of the activities during the micronization process and such reduced particle size is effective to penetrate the lungs.
 But this cannot be considered to translate or exhibit enhanced therapeutic activity over the known substance “, Assistant controller Ajay Thakur said.

 The Assistant controller further added that,

-“Grant of a patent in other countries cannot be cited as a proof of inventiveness, the fact as clear from the Chinese prosecution, where the Supreme People’s Court of People’s Republic of China upheld the invalidity of Boehringer’s crystalline tiotropium bromide monohydrate patent application reasoning that it lacked ‘unexpected technical effects’ and hence was not ‘creative'”.
+“Grant of a patent in other countries cannot be cited as a proof of inventiveness, the fact as clear from the Chinese prosecution, where the Supreme People’s Court of the People’s Republic of China upheld the invalidity of Boehringer’s crystalline tiotropium bromide monohydrate patent application reasoning that it lacked ‘unexpected technical effects’ and hence was not ‘creative'”.

 Cipla (an Indian Pharma major) has been marketing the generic version of tiotropium bromide monohydrate under the brand name “Tiova” since 2003.
 The revocation of the patent paves the way for the Indian firm to continue selling its generic version in the Indian market.

-Boehringer Ingelheim has a three month window to appeal to the Intellectual Property Appellate Board to seek a review on the order issued by the patent office.
+Boehringer Ingelheim has a three-month window to appeal to the Intellectual Property Appellate Board to seek a review on the order issued by the patent office.

-The Section 3(d) was incorporated in the amended Patent Act with the objective of blocking the pharmaceutical companies’ attempt to claim patent right for incremental innovation involving new forms of a known molecule with no significantly enhanced efficacy.
+Section 3(d) was incorporated in the amended Patent Act with the objective of blocking the pharmaceutical companies’ attempt to claim the patent right for incremental innovation involving new forms of a known molecule with no significantly enhanced efficacy.
 MNCs have been constantly trying to circumvent this provision ever since the Patent Act was amended in 2005.
 In view of the Public interest, the Indian government does not want pharmaceutical companies to unjustifiably profiteer from pharmaceutical substances that involve only incremental innovation.

 About the Author: Antony David, Senior Patent Associate at Khurana & Khurana, Advocates and IP Attorneys and can be reached at [email protected]